 The motocross jumping exhibition was excellent.
 Wow!
 Could the bikers ever jump!
 This event complemented the other elements of the show nicely and was a great addition.
 It added a bit of diversity and a different kind of action.

 More Monster Truck Competitions

 After a second 15-minute intermission, the third monster truck event was the donut competition.
-Here the vehicles took turns doing donuts (not eating them) at different ends of the arena.
-Some of them managed to spin around in circles like superstar figure skaters on ice (but giant ones churning dirt out all over the place)!
+Here the vehicles took turns doing figure donuts (not eating them) at different ends of the arena.
+Some of them managed to spin around in circles like superstar figure skaters on ice (but giant ones churning out dirt all over the place)!
 It was pretty cool!

 About Monster Jam

 Monster Jam is a monster truck event that celebrates its 31st year in 2023.
 It’s a live motorsport event that tours North America with giant souped-up vehicles with massive tires and incredibly springy shocks.